I currently have availability for face-to-face, online and telephone sessions beginning April 2021. Please contact me for more information.

-I am a fully qualified Counsellor and a member of the British Association for Counselling and Psychotherapy (BACP).
+I am a fully qualified Counsellor and a registered member of the British Association for Counselling and Psychotherapy (BACP).
 This membership means that I am fully committed to ensuring the best professional practice, guided by the BACP ethical framework.
 What this means for you is that I am a caring and understanding practitioner offering high professional standards.

 Training, qualifications & experience

 Diploma in Therapeutic Counselling – Leeds City College

 Mosaic II – 30 hours Training - Issues Surrounding Sexual Abuse

 Online Safeguarding Training – Awareness of Child Abuse and Neglect

 Safeguarding Children and Young People Workshop

 Equality and Diversity Training